 And for the ultimate question: how do I like my results?
 The answer: meh.
 I wasn’t expecting miracles, and I wasn’t 100% in love with the results.
-The finish was consistent and felt dry to the touch after just a couple of hours, so I’m sure in the three days that it takes to cure, the paint will stick quite well and wear nicely over the next year or so (before we replace them with an upgraded material).
+The finish was consistent and felt dry to the touch after just a couple of hours, so I’m sure in the three days that it takes to cure, the paint will stick quite well and wear nicely over the next year or so (before I replace them with an upgraded material).
 I did notice that there were certain areas where the paint appeared to bubble a little, but I think that’s probably my fault for not waiting until the temps got a little higher before trying this out.
 On the bright side, I don’t think I want to go gray with the countertops, and it cost me only $20 for a test drive.
-Once I paint the cabinets a lighter color, I don’t think I want to go in the mid-tone range for countertops; either exremely light or extremely dark is what I’m thinking, just so there’s contrast.
+Once I paint the cabinets a lighter color, I don’t think I want to go in the mid-tone range for countertops; either extremely light or extremely dark is what I’m thinking, just so there’s contrast.
 And it’s really motivating me to get rid of those dated oak cabinets.
 I’m thinking white with that gray wouldn’t look too bad.

 What do you think of my little paint misadventure?
 A brilliant and inexpensive solution to nasty “I would never eat on that” countertops, or would you have saved yourself the twenty bucks and lived with the old countertops as-is for another year?
 Anyone out there who didn’t realize this was possible but are considering painting your countertops now?
 Let me hear it.

-Psst: Months later, I reviewed the condition of the counters to see how they held up with normal use.
+About six months after, I reviewed the condition of the counters to see how they held up with normal use.
 Want to see the results?
 Click here.

-After a couple of years, I finally replaced my kitchen counters with inexpensive butcher block, and I LOVE them!
+I finally replaced my kitchen counters with inexpensive butcher block, and I LOVE them!
 You can catch all of the details of the install here: